Using Library on Linux

 - cross compilation using virtualization solution, like Vagrant, is easy and fast, and does not force developer to use two systems simultaneously.

 Of course, the programs can be also developed on Linux machine directly.

 Then a dose of work should be put into writing good

-Debugging can be done by GDB, but we do not provide debug symbols for Adaptive Vision Library Lite.
+Debugging can be done by GDB, but we do not provide debug symbols for Aurora Vision Library Lite.

 Some architectures might impose restrictions on libavl code.
 In this section we present pitfalls the user should be aware of.

 There are many identical cores.
 One might have a problem when cores span across multiple physical CPUs, frequent on servers.
 The CPU's don't share CPU cache, so when execution of thread from CPUx/COREa is moved to CPUy/COREb, cache needs to be updated.
 It imposes time penalty.
 A workaround would be to pin threads to specific cores, (set affinity) or limit execution of libavl to specific number of cores on one physical CPU.